joshudson/emergency64/README.md

 Moves a file from one location on the disk to another location on the same disk.

+### rdseedpw

+Generates a password using the rdseed CPU instruction with 128 bits of entropy if you trust it.

 ### ren

 Performs a pattern-match rename.
 This is mostly a port (read: rebuild from the ground up) of the DOS ren command,